 For the 2007-2010 and 2009-2012 award cycles, the PNS formula provides that payout value will be increased by \$12.50 for each of the four years during the award cycle in which PNS's actual cash flow margin is not only number one among peer companies, but is also 2% higher than the nearest competitor among the peer companies.

 The formula for 2009-2012 also provides that the payout value will be reduced by 50% if PNS does not produce operating income in one of the four years during the award cycle.
 If PNS does not produce operating income for two years in the cycle, there will be no payout under the plan.
+For the 2007-2010 cycle, PNS's cash flow ranked second overall for the four-year period, resulting in a payout value of \$100 per unit.

 The performance measure used for Kaplan under the 2007-2010 cycle is cumulative operating income during the four-year period, excluding Kaplan stock compensation expense.
+For the 2007-2010 cycle, Kaplan cumulative operating income resulted in a payout value of \$200 per unit.
 The performance measure used for Kaplan under the 2009-2012 cycle is operating income in 2011 and 2012, excluding Kaplan stock compensation expense.

-Because the performance measures that compose the valuation formula for performance units are cumulative for the measures applicable to Kaplan, the Post, Cable ONE and PNS, it is not possible to calculate with certainty any interim performance unit values mid-cycle.
-Newsweek's operating income results for the first three years of the cycle would result in a payout in the low end of the targeted performance range for 2007 and no payout for 2008 or 2009 if the results were calculated midway through the ongoing cycle, resulting in a payout value of approximately \$15 per unit for the Newsweek component of the per-unit value in the 2007-2010 cycle.
-Because of the nature of the Performance Unit Plan, it is not possible to ascertain an interim performance unit value, and no named executive officer is entitled to any payout until the Performance Units vest and the Committee approves the valuation at the conclusion of the cycle.
+Performance units for the 2007-2010 cycle were valued at \$124 per unit based on the established performance measures.
+Due to a combination of poor operating results and the subsequent sale of Newsweek, zero value was ascribed to the Newsweek component of the formula for the 2007-2010 cycle.
+Because the performance measures that compose the valuation formula for performance units are cumulative for the measures applicable to Kaplan, the Post, Cable ONE and PNS, it is not possible to calculate with certainty any interim performance unit values mid-cycle for the 2009-2012 cycle, and no named executive officer is entitled to any payout until the Performance Units vest and the Committee approves the valuation at the conclusion of the cycle.

-Mr. Graham holds 9,750 units in the 2007-2010 cycle and 9,750 units in the 2009-2012 cycle.
-Mr. B. Jones holds 8,000 units in the 2007-2010 cycle and 3,000 units in the 2009-2012 cycle.
-Mr. H. Jones holds 3,000 units in the 2007-2010 cycle and 5,500 units in the 2009-2012 cycle.
-Mr. Rosberg holds 6,500 units in the 2007-2010 cycle and 5,500 units in the 2009-2012 cycle.
-Ms. McDaniel holds 5,200 units in the 2007-2010 cycle and 5,500 units in the 2009-2012 cycle.
-Mr. Graham has requested that his payout be no more than \$400,000 for the open cycles of the Performance Unit Plan.
+Performance unit payouts for the named executive officers for the 2007-2010 cycle are included in the Summary Compensation Table in the Compensation Committee Report.
+Mr. Graham has requested that he receive no payment for his units in the 2007-2010 award cycle.
+Mr. Graham holds 9,750 units in the 2009-2012 cycle; Mr. B. Jones holds 3,000 units in the 2009-2012 cycle; Mr. H. Jones holds 5,500 units in the 2009-2012 cycle; Mr. Rosberg holds 5,500 units in the 2009-2012 cycle; and Ms. McDaniel holds 5,500 units in the 2009-2012 cycle.